 [ Related: 26 of the best personal budgeting tips ]

 2. Long-term care insurance

-Long-term care insurance (LTCI), also called nursing home or senior care insurance can cover assisted living.
+Long-term care insurance (LTCI), sometimes referred to as nursing home or senior care insurance, can provide benefits to help cover the cost of assisted living.
 However, look into your long-term care insurance policy so you know exactly what your LTCI insurance covers.
 You don't want to move toward using your LTCI policy and find out it doesn't cover what you want.